 Applicants must supply a basic criminal record certificate at the time of application that is less than three months old.
 A basic disclosure certificate only contains details of any unspent convictions as of the date the certificate is issued.
-It can be applied for online at www.disclosurescotland.co.uk/ or by completing a form, and paying a fee of £25.
+A basic criminal record certificate can be applied for online on the GOV.UK website .
 Applications will not be considered unless accompanied by the disclosure certificate.

 In deciding an application, we may consult other persons regarding the suitability of an applicant which may include: